eddiethedean/mock-spark/docs/performance/pandas_fallback.md

 # Pandas Fallback Benchmarks

-Mock Spark ships with a lightweight stub that mimics the minimal slice of the pandas API that appears in tests and documentation examples.
+Sparkless ships with a lightweight stub that mimics the minimal slice of the pandas API that appears in tests and documentation examples.
 The stub keeps the default installation lean and avoids the heavy NumPy dependency tree.
 When parity with native pandas is needed, you can opt-in to the real implementation